Who needs a major league team when you have star athletes, rabid fanbases, exciting games and ... Bill Murray?!

-Looking for a city filled with fans who have a true love of the game (not to mention star athletes in the making)?
-You can’t do better than these five cities, where minor league sports are a major pastime.
+Looking for a city filled with fans who have a genuine love of the game (not to mention star athletes in the making)?
+You can’t do better than in these five cities, where minor league sports are a major pastime.

 1. Toledo, Ohio

 But the Toledo Mud Hens have more than a long history in the city; they also have some major wins under their belts.
-In 2005 and 2006, the Mud Hens won the Governors’ Cup championship, and this past year they finished first in the International League West, but ultimately lost out to the Durham Bulls in the semifinals.
+In 2005 and 2006, the Mud Hens won the Governors’ Cup championship, and in 2018 they finished first in the International League West but ultimately lost out to the Durham Bulls in the semifinals.

 2. Hershey, Pennsylvania

-If you want a big-city sports atmosphere set in a charming small town, look no further than Hershey, PA – home to the Hershey Bears.
-The Bears, who have the most titles in the American Hockey League and are a feeder team for the Washington Capitals, have an almost legendary status in the league, as well as in all of sports.
+If you want a big-city sports atmosphere set in a charming small town, look no further than Hershey, PA — home to the Hershey Bears.
+The Bears, who have the most titles in the American Hockey League and are a feeder team for the Washington Capitals, have an almost legendary status in the league and in all sports.
 In fact, hockey superstar Gordie Howe once said that “everybody who is anybody in hockey has played in Hershey.”

-The Bears are well deserving of all these accolades, given that they are one of the winningest teams in the AHL, competing in 23 Calder Cup championships (more than any other team that’s currently in the league) and winning 11 of them.
+The Bears deserve all these accolades, given that they are one of the winningest teams in the AHL, competing in 23 Calder Cup championships (more than any other team currently in the league) and winning 11 of them.

 In addition to all of their shiny Calder Cups, the Bears also have the bragging rights for being the AHL’s oldest and most reliable team: They are the only franchise that’s been part of the league without leaving since 1938.
-This longevity and winning record make them hometown heroes – and you can guarantee that Giant Center will be filled with fans on any given game night.
-The Bears been known to have as many as 9,000 fans in attendance, which is a record that no one in the AHL franchise has been able to beat.
+This longevity and winning record make them hometown heroes —and you can guarantee that Giant Center will be filled with fans on any given game night.
+The Bears have been known to have as many as 9,000 fans in attendance, a record that no one in the AHL franchise has been able to beat.

 3. Durham, North Carolina

-The Bulls originally began their run as a team in 1902 as The Durham Tobacconists, and later changed to the Bulls in 1913.
-Through it all – the inability to operate during the Great Depression and wars as well as league changes – baseball in Durham has prevailed, and the fans are here to stay.
-The Bulls’ home games, hosted at the Durham Bulls Athletic Park (affectionately called DBAP), are often packed and have an average attendance of about 7,600 fans.
+The Bulls originally began their run as a team in 1902 as The Durham Tobacconists and later changed to the Bulls in 1913.
+Through it all — the inability to operate during the Great Depression and wars as well as league changes — baseball in Durham has prevailed, and the fans are here to stay.
+The Bulls’ home games, hosted at the Durham Bulls Athletic Park (affectionately called DBAP), are often packed and have an average attendance of more than 7,600 fans.

 4. Fort Wayne, Indiana

-There’s a reason why Sports Business Daily named Fort Wayne as their no. 3 minor league market in the country in 2017: because their hometown teams know how to win – and how to draw a crowd.
-Fort Wayne is home to three different minor league teams, including the Midwest League Fort Wayne TinCaps, the East Coast Hockey League Fort Wayne Komets and the NBA G League Fort Wayne Mad Ants.
-Because of the overlapping of schedules, it’s a rare week when Fort Wayne sports fans have to go without seeing a game.
+There’s a reason why Sports Business Daily named Fort Wayne as their number three minor league market in the country in 2017: because their hometown teams know how to win — and how to draw a crowd.
+Fort Wayne is home to three minor league teams, including the Midwest League Fort Wayne TinCaps, the East Coast Hockey League Fort Wayne Komets and the NBA G League Fort Wayne Mad Ants.
+But, because of the overlapping schedules, it’s a rare week when Fort Wayne sports fans have to go without seeing a game.

-The Komets, one of the oldest sports franchises in Fort Wayne, have brought home 12 regular season championships, 12 division titles and 9 championship titles in the past 65 seasons of its history.
-Though the Komets have switched divisions a few times, their fans have remained faithful; in fact, nearly 8,000 fans show up for each and every game (with their attendance record standing at 10,593).
+The Komets, one of the oldest sports franchises in Fort Wayne, have brought home 12 regular season championships, 12 division titles and 10 championship titles in the past 65 seasons of its history.
+Though the Komets have switched divisions a few times, their fans have remained faithful; nearly 8,000 fans show up for each game (with their attendance record standing at 10,593).

 5. Charleston, South Carolina

-Charleston may only have a population of around 130,000, but the city is filled to the brim with arts, culture, tourist attractions – and a few favorite hometown teams to cheer for.
-One of their most successful franchises is the Charleston Riverdogs minor league baseball team, which is in the South Atlantic League.
-The Riverdogs, who are affiliated with the prestigious New York Yankees, played their first season in Charleston in 1994 and have since clenched two division titles.
+Charleston may only have a population of around 138,000, but the city is filled to the brim with arts, culture, tourist attractions — and a few favorite hometown teams to cheer for.
+One of their most successful franchises is the Charleston Riverdogs minor league baseball team in the South Atlantic League.
+The Riverdogs, who are affiliated with the prestigious New York Yankees, played their first season in Charleston in 1994 and have since clenched three division titles, including one last year.

-But in addition to their win column, the Riverdogs are also known for one of their quirky and colorful co-owners, SNL alum and “Lost in Translation” star, Bill Murray.
-Murray is often spotted at Riverdogs games, and is easily considered one of their most impassioned fans.
+But in addition to their win column, the Riverdogs are also known for one of their quirky and colorful co-owners, SNL alum and “Lost in Translation” star Bill Murray.
+Murray is often spotted at Riverdogs games and is easily considered one of their most passionate fans.
 Besides Murray, you can expect to see plenty of fans in the stands at Riverdogs home games, and in 2017 they broke a record for welcoming over 300,000 fans for the first time in their franchise history.